jet/equinox/README.md

     - to a single consistency control unit (stream) at a time (underlying stores in general rarely provide support for more than that, but more importantly, a huge number of use cases in a huge number of systems have natural mappings to this without anyone having to do evil things or write thousands of lines of code)
     - no major focus on blind-writes, even if there is low level support and/or things work if you go direct and do it out of band)
     - provide a good story for managing the writing of the first event in a stream in an efficient manner
-  - have a story for providing a changefeed
+  - have a story for providing a Change Feed
-    - typically via a matching Propulsion library (fully ordered for SSS and ESDB, ordered at stream level for CosmosDB, similar for DynamoDB if/when that happens)
+    - typically via a matching Propulsion library (fully ordered for SSS and ESDB, ordered at stream level for CosmosDB and DynamoDB)
-  - have a story for caching and efficient usage of the store
+  - have a story for caching and efficient usage of each store to the best degree possible
     - `Equinox.SqlStreamStore`
       - caching is supported and recommended to minimise reads
       - in-stream snapshots sometimes help but there are tradeoffs